 We knew our survey team could handle the mining project.
 We also knew, however, that surveying this treacherous, rattlesnake-ridden area would involve using machetes to chop through thick brush, jeopardize our crew's safety, and take many weeks to complete.
 So, we got creative.
 We enlisted our drone team.

 Utilizing an innovative Riegl airborne scanner attached to the bottom of one of our larger drones enabled us to make a complete survey of the project area collecting even more coordinates than traditional surveying – which meant greater accuracy.
 Flying like a lawnmower over the area enabled us to reduce the need for survey crews on the ground to less than one-third of typical surveying efforts.
-By using the airborne scanner with drone, we were able to fly this densely vegetated area and create the detailed maps our client needed, while also saving our customer both time and money while keeping our employees safe.
+By using the airborne scanner with a drone, we were able to fly this densely vegetated area and create the detailed maps our client needed, while also saving our customers both time and money while keeping our employees safe.

-We provided additional insights to our customer by using drones and photogrammetry techniques to measure the volume of the above ground stockpiles of the product made by the customer.
-As the customer added more product to their piles, we used our analytical software determine how much product was gained and compare it against the product that may still be in the ground.
+We provided additional insights to our customer by using drones and photogrammetry techniques to measure the volume of the above-ground stockpiles of the product made by the customer.
+As the customer added more product to their piles, we used our analytical software to determine how much product was gained and compare it against the product that may still be in the ground.
 Our creativity enabled us to measure – or reach – a tough spot.

 2. Work Together

 Reaching this tough surveying spot required more than just flying our airborne laser scanner.
 We needed to enlist our integrated services.
 Our dedicated HSE crew worked to ensure that everyone involved understood and followed the applicable mining safety standards and wore proper protection to guard against rattlesnake bites.
 Our survey team worked to use the high-resolution maps produced by the airborne laser scanner to create ALTA surveys and used reduced, traditional survey efforts to create Boundary surveys.
 Our title group also chipped in by pulling deeds with descriptions that could be used in creating Boundary surveys.
-Additionally, our drone team helped our survey group with their Boundary surveys by locating above ground structures and features in both a fast and accurate manner.
+Additionally, our drone team helped our survey group with their Boundary surveys by locating above-ground structures and features in both a fast and accurate manner.
 By working together, we were able to provide our client with multiple solutions all stemming from a single source – Percheron.

 3. Increase your Expertise

 At Percheron, we know that expertise is paramount.
 As working a mining field was fairly new to us, we wanted to ensure that our team understood the unique safety requirements involved.
 So we sent our survey team, along with our HSE group, to obtain MSHA – Mine Safety and Health Administration – certification.
-To gain MSHA certification, our crew went through a rigorous, hands on training requiring 24 course hours.
+To gain MSHA certification, our crew went through a rigorous, hands-on training requiring 24-course hours.
 Through this training, the Percheron team learned how to stay safe while working in mines, which enabled us to ensure we met our customer’s needs.